nathamanath/blog/articles/pi-dlna-server.md

 Pluged in a usb hard drive, connected to my network via ethernet, and sshd in, and then `lsusb` ... no hdd, `lsblk`... same.
 How annoying!
-It turns out the pi hasn't enough juice to power this ssd over usb, and that this is a common problem.
+It turns out the pi hasnt got enough juice to power this ssd over usb, and that this is a common problem.
 So I ordered a powered usb hub, and tried again later.

 Later...